Published On: Apr 16 2013 04:57:58 PM EDTUpdated On: Apr 18 2014 02:00:00 AM EDT

 1963: Comedian and talk show host Conan O'Brien is born in Brookline, Mass.
 The former TV writer for "Saturday Night Live" and "The Simpsons" was tabbed to replace David Letterman on "Late Night" in 1993.
 O'Brien left "Late Night" to take over for Jay Leno on "The Tonight Show" in 2009, but lasted only seven months before NBC brought Leno back.
 He debuted his new late-night talk show, "Conan," on TBS in 2010.

 1962: Comedian and ventriloquist Jeff Dunham, the top-grossing standup act in North America known for his puppet characters like "Walter," "Peanut" and "Achmed the Dead Terrorist," is born in Dallas, Texas.

 1961: Actress Jane Leeves, best known for her roles on the TV sitcoms "Frasier" and "Hot in Cleveland," is born in Ilford, Essex, England.

 1956: Actress Grace Kelly and Prince Rainier of Monaco are married in a 40-minute civil ceremony in the Palace Throne Room of Monaco.
 A religious ceremony, as required by Roman Catholic rules, took place the following day at Monaco's Saint Nicholas Cathedral.

-1956: Actor Eric Roberts, best known for his roles in movies such as "King of the Gypsies," "Star 80," "Runaway Train" and "The Dark Knight," is born in Biloxi, Miss.
+1956: Actor Eric Roberts, best known for his roles in movies such as "King of the Gypsies," "Star 80," "Runaway Train" and "The Dark Knight," is born in Biloxi, Mississippi.
 Roberts is also the brother of actress Julia Roberts and the father of actress Emma Roberts.

 1955: Albert Einstein, the theoretical physicist and Nobel Prize laureate who developed the general theory of relativity, dies from an abdominal aortic aneurysm at age 76 in Princeton, N.J.